 Professional decorators will likely use a far more complex technique involving splicing and overlapping – our version is pared back for keen DIY-ers, but the results are top rate.

-Make the type of wallpaper you buy your number one priority.
+Measuring for wallpaper accurately is crucial then make the type of wallpaper you buy your number one priority.
 If this is your first attempt at wallpapering around a window, we’d recommend buying paste-the-wall wallpaper, not paste-the-paper.

 ‘Applying paste to the wall is the best approach as it prevents the wallpaper from being weakened with moisture or incurring any accidental fold marks.
-Applying paste to the wall also eradicates the need for large surface spaces or a wallpapering table to apply the paste to flat rolls of wallpaper,’ explains Emma Coles, Senior Stylist at Sanderson Design Group.
+Applying paste to the wall also eradicates the need for large surface spaces or a wallpapering table to apply the paste to flat rolls of wallpaper,’ explains Emma Coles, Senior Stylist at Sanderson Design Group (opens in new tab).

 The step-by-step guide below will demonstrate just how easy it is to wallpaper around a window.